 Murmured - The anti-social network

 Murmured is a native Android app for anonymous, ephemeral group chat, designed and built from scratch using Jetpack Compose and Firebase.
-I led all aspects of product design and development.
-Currently in internal testing on Google Play; awaiting public beta approval.
+The project explores how interaction design, motion, and system constraints can support privacy-first communication without identity, history, or persistence.

 Project Overview